EcsoKit/ecso/CONTRIBUTING.md

 ## Improving the documentation

-If you feel something could be added or fix in the [wiki](https://github.com/EcsoKit/ecso/wiki) or in the public API: don't hesitate to submit a pull-request or [open a new issue](https://github.com/EcsoKit/ecso/issues/new).
+If you feel something could be added or fixed in either the [wiki](https://github.com/EcsoKit/ecso/wiki) or in the public API: don't hesitate to submit a pull-request or [open a new issue](https://github.com/EcsoKit/ecso/issues/new).